xiaoluo-whu/xiaoluo-whu.github.io/_posts/2020-08-26-leetcode_experience_overview.md

 ---

 I have been writing a series of blog posts summarizing various kinds of LeetCode questions.
 Check out the blog list <a href="https://xiaoluo-whu.github.io/posts/2020/08/catalogue_leetcode_summary/" target="_blank">here</a>, I am sure you will find something useful.

+Following are some general suggestions.

 ## 1.solving questions should always be combined with [Princeton's online algorithm course](https://algs4.cs.princeton.edu/)
 I know some of you can not wait to write codes and solve questions.
 However, if you were not in CS major or